TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 }
 ```

+The page can then be access with e.g.:

+"localhost:port/displayemployee?id=3&lname=whatever"

 ### Data to a Child Component

 When a component `CompA` is used inside a page (or other component) `PageB`,
 the CompA is considered a "child" of the PageB, which is the "parent".

+This is the way we have used the FancyCheckBox.

-Take this example (which I spent _way_ too long time designing):
+Take this example (which I spent _way_ too long time designing.
+Appreciate it.):

 ![img.png](Resources/ChildComponentImageExample.png)

 There is a page displayed, with some text.
-The "cards" ([a "card" is common concept](https://www.w3schools.com/howto/howto_css_cards.asp)) each display some information about a student, and the profile-image.
+The "cards" ([a "card" is common concept](https://www.w3schools.com/howto/howto_css_cards.asp)) each display some information about a student, and their profile-image.
 This card could be defined as a component, we would then generate a number of "card-components" equal to the number of students,
 and provide each card-component with a `Student` object containing the student information.

 It might look something like this: